TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Introduction

 \section{Introduction}

-The search for exoplanets in recent decades has also deepened our understanding of brown dwarfs (BDs): substellar objects that occupy the region between planets and stars, with masses $\sim$13-80 M$_{\mathrm{J}}$ and radii ranging from 0.7 to 1.4 R$_{\mathrm{J}}$ \citep{vsubjak2020toi, Csizmadia_2016, deleuil2008transiting, RevModPhys.73.719}.
+The search for exoplanets in recent decades has also deepened our understanding of brown dwarfs (BDs): substellar objects that occupy the region between planets and stars, \changeblue{generally defined as having masses $\sim$13-80 M$_{\mathrm{J}}$, with} radii ranging from 0.7 to 1.4 R$_{\mathrm{J}}$ \citep{vsubjak2020toi, Csizmadia_2016, deleuil2008transiting, RevModPhys.73.719}.
 However, a simple mass-based definition is not enough to classify BDs.
-These traditional boundaries of BDs are approximate and can be affected by metallicity and other factors, being within 11–16 M$_{\mathrm{J}}$ \citep{spiegel2011deuterium} and 75–80 M$_{\mathrm{J}}$ \citep{carmichael2022toi,baraffe2002evolutionary}.
-For example, recent models by \citet{morley2024sonora} suggest that BDs can be as massive as 81.7 M$_{\mathrm{J}}$ under specific conditions such as low metallicity and the absence of atmospheric clouds.
-For this reason, the study of BDs and their position in the mass-radius diagram can contribute to a more complete understanding of how extrasolar systems form and evolve.
+These traditional boundaries of BDs are approximate and can be affected by metallicity, helium abundance, age, initial deuterium abundance, and other factors, \changeblue{with the lower limit ranging from} 11–16 M$_{\mathrm{J}}$ \citep{spiegel2011deuterium} and \changeblue{the upper limit ranging from} 75–80 M$_{\mathrm{J}}$ \citep{baraffe2002evolutionary}.

-The interior of BDs is supported predominantly by electron degeneracy pressure.
-Therefore, BDs do not sustain hydrogen fusion in their cores as they cool and contract over time \citep{RevModPhys.73.719}.
-BDs are also physically distinguished by their high bulk densities that are directly related to changes in their temperature.
+\changeblue{The atmosphere models of \citet{morley2024sonora} show that the hydrogen-burning minimum mass can be shifted further upward under specific conditions, such as low metallicity and cloud-free atmospheres, reaching $\sim81.7\,M_{\rm J}$, while ATMO models for solar-metallicity objects place the hydrogen-burning minimum mass (HBMM) at $\sim78.5\,M_{\rm J}$ \citep{chabrier2023impact}.
+This implies that the mass boundary between brown dwarfs and low-mass stars is not universal, making companions near this transition region particularly interesting.}

-\cite{RevModPhys.73.719} presents extensive theoretical models of BDs and giant planets, explaining that their mass-density relationship reaches a maximum near the minimum hydrogen burning mass of approximately 60 to 70 M$_{\mathrm{J}}$, where the core degeneracy pressure results in peak densities reaching up to $\sim100$ g cm$^{-3}$.
-This boundary establishes the transition between core nuclear-burning stars and degenerate-core BDs (whereas low-mass stars are less dense because hydrogen fusion inflates their radii).
-TOI-2155\,b with a mass of $M_b = 81.1 \pm 1.1 $ $ {M_J}$ and $\rho_b= 110 \pm 3.0 $ g cm$^{-3}$ consistent with electron degeneracy pressure, falls within this expected brown dwarf regime despite uncertainties in exact mass boundaries.
-BDs and low-mass stars are believed to form similarly, through the gravitational collapse of dense molecular cloud cores.
-However, unlike low-mass stars, BDs do not undergo sustained hydrogen fusion and therefore evolve differently over time \citep{Chabrier_2000}.
-BDs may undergo brief deuterium or lithium burning phases, but never achieve the core temperatures required for hydrogen burning \citep{d1997evolution,myers1983dense,beichman1986candidate,larson1981turbulence}.
+Brown dwarfs are supported primarily by electron degeneracy pressure. \changeblue{Observational studies suggest that the mass–density relation of substellar objects reaches a maximum in the brown dwarf regime. \citet{hatzes2015definition} identified a density peak around $\sim60\,M_{\rm J}$, while \citet{persson2019greening} suggested that it may lie closer to $\sim73\,M_{\rm J}$ which corresponds to the mass range close to the hydrogen-burning minimum mass.}